TG-07/face_tracking/README.md

 - Identify the target face based on a reference image
 - Track the target face across frames to create continuous clips
 - Split clips when scene changes or full occlusions occur
-- Extract video clips to include only the target face
+- Crop video clips to include only the target face
 - Save cropped videos as individual files
 - Generate metadata (JSON) for each clip, including:
   - File name of the cropped video